-So, I hear you ask, "what is this Higher Order Ambisonics thing?"
+So, what is this Higher Order Ambisonics thing?

 Well, it's quite a few things.
-Probably more than anything, it's a mathematical framework in which 3D audio can be handled.
+Probably more than anything, it's a mathematical framework for handling 3D sound scenes or "soundfields".
 It uses a representation of the soundfield centred around a listener at the centre of the room.

 If you're using Rapture3D in Stereo, there are quite a few things going on, some of which can be a bit confusing.
 Sorry.
 Hopefully this page will make some things a bit clearer!